langurmonkey/website-source/content/blog/2021/procedural-planetary-surfaces.md

 ### Seamless (tilable) noise

 Usually, noise sampled directly is not tileable.
 The features do not repeat, and you just can\'t extend the noise indefinitely because seams are visible.
-In the case of one dimension, usually one would sample the noise using the only dimension available, \\(x\\).
+In the case of one dimension, usually one would sample the noise using a coordinate for the only dimension available, \\(x\\).

 {{< fig src="/img/2021/12/procedural-surfaces/figures/noise-sampling-1d.png" link="/img/2021/12/procedural-surfaces/figures/noise-sampling-1d.png" title="Sampling noise in 1D leads to seams." class="fig-center" width="50%" loading="lazy" >}}